How Much Will I Get for My Personal Injury Case?

 Most damages from car accidents or big truck accidents are known as “compensatory.”
 This means that an attempt is made to put a dollar amount on all the ways you have been affected by the accident or personal injury.

 Here’s a list of some of the ways compensatory damage is determined:

 - If you were unable to work after your injuries, you may entitled to compensation for wages you would have been earning.
 Additionally, if you’re unable to return to work, you may be entitled to some of the lost money you would have made in the future.

 - Pain and Suffering.
-You may be entitled to compensation for pain and/or discomfort you suffered from your wreck and for any ongoing pain associated with your wreck.
+You may be entitled to compensation for pain and/or discomfort you suffered from your accident and for any ongoing pain associated with your accident.

 - Medical Treatment.
 Any costs for medical care you’ve received as the result of your injuries is included in compensatory damages.
 The same is true for any medical care you will need after your settlement or trial.

 - Property Loss.
 If your car (and any valuable items in it) was damaged as the result of your accident, you’re most likely entitled to repairs or the fair value if your car is totaled.